 Even before ‘Big Data’ became a household term, manufacturers regularly scrutinised business patterns to identify problem areas and profit points.
 Big Data Analytics is analogous to this but on a much larger scale.

-Considering the rate of flow of input, it is a near-impossible task to manually organise, sort, filter, and culminate useful data in a limited span of time.
-Big Data Analytics relies on techniques such as machine learning, data mining, and statistics to selectively organize valuable data to optimise business productivity.
+Considering the rate of flow of input, it is a near-impossible task to manually organise, sort, filter, and culminate valuable data in a limited time.
+Big Data Analytics relies on machine learning, data mining, and statistics to selectively organise valuable data to optimise business productivity.

 Importance of Big Data Analysis

-Simply put, if all the data available to a business is captured and analysed, patterns and trends are obtained.
-These can help the business target its marketing or point of focus to maximize profits.
-Big Data Analytics help businesses make smarter moves, increase efficiency, and help bridge the producer-consumer gap.
+If all the data available to a business is captured and analysed, patterns and trends are obtained.
+These can help the business target its marketing or point of focus to maximise profits.
+Big Data Analytics help businesses make more intelligent moves, increase efficiency, and help bridge the producer-consumer gap.

 Big Data Analysis first developed into its current form around the year 2012.
-In today’s world, any type of firm in any type of industry can cash in on this data-driven economy to optimise their business.
+Any firm in any industry can cash in on this data-driven economy to optimise their business in today’s world.

 Consider Macys.com, effectively a single store of the giant retailer.
-It places great emphasis on customer-oriented service by means of personalising advertisements, emails, and products.
+It places great emphasis on customer-oriented service using personalising advertisements, emails, and products.
 The analytics team has groups dedicated to Data Science, Business Insights, and Customer Insights.
 Due to this thorough and effective analysis structure, Macys.com is growing at a highly remarkable rate of 50% per year.

-Big Data can not only reduce net expenditure by decreasing the costs of storage and shipping but also help industries identify the most profitable moves.
+Big Data can reduce net expenditure by decreasing storage and shipping costs and help industries identify the most profitable moves.
 Rather than risking failed campaigns, companies can predict success rates to a reasonably accurate extent.